What is The Missing Cryptoqueen and who makes it?

 Ok then – *SPOILER ALERT* – do they find her?

-The final episode of the eight-part series was published on Monday 4 November 2019, and their was still no sign of Dr Ruja.
-In an interview before it aired Jamie revealed to NME that much of that episode takes place in Uganda.
+We’re not sure.
+The final episode of the eight-part series will arrive on Monday November 4, 2019.
+Jamie revealed to NME that much of that episode takes place in Uganda.
 “I think people are going to be quite surprised by what they hear and what we find,” he said.
 “But I don’t think the story is going to be quite over.”

 So there will be more podcasts?

-As for OneCoin, after Ruja went missing, her brother led the company.
+After Ruja went missing, her brother took over OneCoin.
 Konstantin Ignatova was arrested in March 2019 for conspiracy to commit wire fraud.
-His trial is expected to take place in the U.S. before the end of 2019.
+His trial is expected to take place in the U.S. in November 2019.
 Dr Ruja Ignatova was also charged in absentia with money laundering.
-The trial of OneCoin lawyer Mark Scott has begun in America for his role in the “crypto-scam”.

 What of OneCoin – do they have a response to all this?